arkency/posts/posts/2017-11-17-rails-3-to-rails-4-has-and-belongs-to-many-hbtm-habtm-safer-association-migration-using-reflections.md

 I decided to use built-in Rails reflection mechanism for associations and check it.
 Here is how:

-* I temporairly set the code to eager load in `config/development.rb`
+* I temporarily (for the time of running next script) set the code to eager load in `config/development.rb`

     ```ruby
     config.cache_classes = true
     config.eager_load = true
     ```

+    It was necessary for `ActiveRecord::Base.descendants` to find out all descending classes.
+They needed to be loaded.

 * I executed the same script on Rails 3 and Rails 4 and saved its output in `rails3.txt` and `rails4.txt` file.